Difference Between Pure Leather and Genuine Leather

 What is Pure Leather?

-The process to make pure leather is quite extensive and takes a lot of effort, it is one of the reasons why pure leather is so expensive.
+The process of making pure leather is quite extensive and takes a lot of effort, which is one reason why pure leather is so expensive.

-The process in the manufacturing of pure leather includes three different steps, that are, preparation, tanning, and lastly, crusting.
+The process in the manufacturing of pure leather includes three different steps: preparation, tanning, and crusting.

 The first step includes different preparation stages such as soaking the skin of the animal, removing the hairs from the skin, liming the skin, and then further delimiting, beating the skin, bleaching it, and finally pickling it.

 The second step is to tan the skin of the animal.
-This process is generally done to stabilize the several different processes occurring in the skin such as thermal processes, chemical processes, microbiological processes, and more.
+This process is done to stabilize the several different processes occurring in the skin, such as thermal, chemical, microbiological, and more.

-Moreover, the process of tanning of the skin also stabilizes all the proteins that are stored in the skin which are the major cause for the conduction of all the processes in the skin.
+Moreover, the process of tanning of the skin also stabilizes all the proteins that are stored in the skin, which are the major cause of the conduction of all the processes in the skin.

 One of the major proteins which are stabilized by the process of tanning is collagen.